dansmyers/HonorsThesisGuide/README.md

 - Are there limitations or weaknesses of the paper, whether acknowledged or unacknowledged?

-Here's a summary of the (Nakamoto, 2008) Bitcoin paper:
+For example, here's a summary of the (Nakamoto, 2008) Bitcoin paper:

 > This paper describes Bitcoin, a peer-to-peer system that uses cryptographic protocols to allow irreversible cash-like transactions over the Internet without the need for trusted third parties such as banks.
 This is the original article that provided the first public description of the Bitcoin protocol.
-Much of later cryptocurrency research is either an elaboration of the ideas developed in this paper or a reaction to flaws that have been identified since it appeared.
 In the Bitcoin system, a transaction is a cryptographically-signed message authorizing the transfer of digital currency from one party to another.
 To ensure that a payer cannot spend the same coin more than once, there must be a global, timestamped record of transactions that tracks when and where each coin was spent.
-In traditional systems this role is filled by a trusted bank, but in the Bitcoin system it is accomplished by a distributed network of nodes that maintain a public ledger of all transactions.
+In the Bitcoin system, a distributed network of nodes maintains a public ledger of all transactions.
 New transactions are  only accepted after being validated against the ledger.
 The introduction of new data into the ledger requires solving a computationally difficult "proof-of-work" problem (inspired by Adam Back's Hashcash system) that cryptographically ties new transactions to old transactions in a way that makes it infeasible for adversaries to modify the ledger.
 The paper presents a statistical argument that the system will remain secure from attack as long as a majority of its total computational power is in honest hands.
+The system described in the paper supports only irreversible, trustless, cash-like transactions.

+As you read papers, collect your summaries, along with the citation information for each paper, in a document (or better yet, use a citation management system like Zotero).

 ### Writing the Methods and Results